joshnuss/sk-persisted-session-experiment/README.md

-An experiment with SvelteKit + persisted sessions.
+# Experiment with SvelteKit + persisted sessions

 - Each request is assigned a `sessionId`
 - The `sessionId` is encrypted and stored in a cookie